St Catherine University

 ROI Score: 66/100 · Fair Value

-St. Catherine University, a Catholic women-oriented private in Saint Paul, MN, posts an ROI score of 66 -- Fair Value tier and one of the stronger numbers among small privates in this batch.
+St. Catherine University, a Catholic women-oriented private in Saint Paul, MN, posts an ROI score of 66 - Fair Value tier and one of the stronger numbers among small privates in our dataset.
 The metrics are balanced: median 10-year earnings of $59,282 are competitive, modeled payback runs 9 years, debt-to-earnings sits at 0.55 against median debt of $24,181, completion is 61.3%, and the 5-year repayment rate of 71.4% is solid.
-The price story is striking: tuition is $51,454 (the highest in this batch), but average net price is $19,764 -- meaning institutional aid discounts the sticker by about 60%.
+The price story is striking: tuition is $51,454 (the highest in our dataset), but average net price is $19,764 - meaning institutional aid discounts the sticker by about 60%.
 Pell rate of 40% reflects substantial socioeconomic diversity.
 The school's program portfolio leans heavily into health professions: nursing (163 graduates, the largest cohort by far) earns $76,084 first-year and $85,514 four years out, and allied health diagnostic and treatment (52 graduates) earns $72,272 first-year and $83,211 four years out.
 Both post B ROI grades.
-Outside of the health-professions cluster, outcomes weaken -- public health, social work, psychology, and ASL all post C, D, or low ratings.
+Outside of the health-professions cluster, outcomes weaken - public health, social work, psychology, and ASL all post C, D, or low ratings.
 St. Kate's works particularly well for nursing, allied health, accounting, and economics students; it works less well for general humanities or psychology majors who would face the school's worst ROI subgroups.
 The Twin Cities metro location adds clinical placement strength.

 St Catherine University